metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ## Overview of Config and Resource types

-In this section we give a brief overview of the important config files and resources used as part of the bare metal cluster deployment.
+In this section, we give a brief overview of the important config files and resources used as part of the bare metal cluster deployment.
-The following sub-sections show the config files and resources that are created and give a brief description about some of them.
+The following sub-sections show the config files and resources that are created and give a brief description of some of them.
 This will help you understand the technical details of the cluster deployment.
 You can also choose to skip this section, visit the next section about _provisioning_ first and then revisit this.

 ### Config Files and Resources Types